Skunkworks

 1989 this was the first non-car development we designed and built, an electric golf buggy part funded by The Design Council thru the Funded Consultancy Scheme.

-Tim Dutton attempting to sell one to Sir Denis Thatcher at a London golf show, 1992.
+Tim Dutton attempting to sell one to Sir Denis Thatcher at the London Golf Show 1992.
+Also the very last time anyone saw Tim in a suit…..

 ———